Ridgebeck/FCND-Motion-Planning/writeup_template.md

 ---

 ### The goals of this project are:
-1. Loading a 2.5D map in the colliders.csv file describing the environment.
+1. Loading a 2.5D map from the colliders.csv file describing the environment.
 2. Discretize the environment into a grid or graph representation.
 3. Define the start and goal locations.
 4. Perform a search using A* or other search algorithm.